BCG Case Interview Guide 2026: Format, Casey + Worked Examples

 The Casey Chatbot Assessment

-Casey is BCG's online, chatbot-based case assessment, and for many candidates it is the first real gate in the process.
-BCG describes it as "an interactive business case guided by a chatbot" that evaluates problem-solving and analytical skills (BCG Case Interview Preparation).
+Casey is BCG's online, chatbot-based case assessment, and for candidates who receive it, it is the first case-format gate.
+By 2026 it is used by the large majority of BCG offices worldwide, having replaced the older BCG Potential Test (Management Consulted BCG Online Case).
+BCG describes its practice experience as an interactive business case guided by a chatbot that evaluates problem-solving and analytical skills (BCG Case Interview Preparation).
 Some offices use Casey in place of a phone screen entirely, meaning your performance on this chatbot determines whether you ever speak to a human interviewer.
-According to IGotAnOffer's Casey guide, the assessment runs 30-35 minutes and includes a mix of multiple-choice, numerical, and open-ended questions, plus a 1-minute video recommendation at the end.
+Reported timing clusters around 25-35 minutes for the case portion, with roughly 8-10 questions, plus a separate 1-minute video recommendation at the end (CaseBasix Casey guide).
+It evaluates four named traits: brainstorming, structuring, problem solving, and data analysis.
+Pass rates are not published by BCG, but prep sources commonly estimate that roughly 30% of candidates clear it, which is why it should not be treated as a formality.

 Format and Structure